 Discussion

-Though this model is incomplete, our result suggest that we can effectively use ABM to model l the complex dynamics of the RSM.
+Though this model is incomplete, our result suggest that we can effectively use ABM to model the complex dynamics of the RSM.
 Diversity of information impacts the simulation absent the influence of media gatekeepers.
 The importance of closed communication norms, an unwillingness to consider other viewpoints also has a significant effect, which has been less well discussed in the literature.
 Conversely, willingness to consider such viewpoints can have dramatic effects in reducing fragmentation.
+Group identity as a social dynamic also is a strong predictor of polarization and fragmentation.
+We interpret the predictive strength of these factors relative to other network parameters more conventionally explored in H-K network studies both as supportive of the RSM theoretical arguments and as providing useful variables to explore for students of network processes.

 The impact of proximity and the ability to express one’s own opinions were considerably less powerful though not without impact.
-Overall, this is an important first step in describing the dynamics of RSM and Spiral of Silence.
+Overall, this is an important first step in simulating the dynamics of RSM and Spiral of Silence.
+Later steps will involve simulation of various forms of media impact on network dynamics.
 Indeed, past research has suggested the importance of willingness to post disagreeable content on social media and the development of SoS.

 Limitations